-Lady Gaga did not have to wait long to find out what it’s like to hear her music on the radio, as she soon went onto become a superstar.
-In fact, she found success with a dance pop sound very similar to Michelle’s on Unexpected.
-So, I asked Michelle how she feels about having been ahead of the curve, and her album being vastly underrated.
+Lady Gaga did not have to wait long to find out what it’s like to hear her music on the radio, as she soon went on to become a superstar.
+That same year, she found success with a dance-pop sound very similar to Michelle’s on Unexpected.
+So, I asked Michelle how she feels about having been ahead of the curve, even though her album is vastly underrated.

 I walked into a studio session I had today and I had no idea I’d walk in and see @KennyEdmonds (BABYFACE) there waiting!
 I screamed and I’m embarrassed!!!
 My mind says “Michelle, you’re supposed to used to this!”
 Sorry….he’s a legend and was humbled and SHOCKED! 🤣